introcompsys/courseutils/README.md

   scrape the list, filter and echo back

 Options:
-  --practice   flag formore practice related files or not --zone TEXT
+-  `--practice`   flag formore practice related files or not
+-  `--zone TEXT`
-  --help       Show this message and exit.
+-  `--help`       Show this message and exit.

+## File Counter by date

 use `kwlfilecount` to check the dates that are/not complete

 Usage: kwlfilecount [OPTIONS]

 Options:
-  --practice   flag formore practice related files or not --zone TEXT
+- `--practice`   flag formore practice related files or not
+-  `--zone TEXT`
-  --help       Show this message and exit.
+-  `--help`       Show this message and exit.